sktime/enhancement-proposals/steps/25_documentation_organization/step.md

 * 5-min quick start for any of the 4 tasks (Forecasting, Classification, Clustering, Regression)
 * Why sktime?
 Showcase the motivation of sktime, and why to use it, the benefits of its APIs and community

+### Tutorial

+Learning-oriented docs, focused on the basics and to make the user learn sktime API.

+* Forecasting
+    * Forecasting univariate timeseries
+    * Transformations and compositions
+    * Forecast panel datasets, broadcasting
+    * Forecasting hierarchical data
+    * Forecasting with scikit-learn like regressors
+    * Global and zero-shot forecasting
+* Anomaly, segmentation
+* Classification
+* Clustering
+* Regression

+These documentations should feel like a learning experience, focused on learning and for new users and the ones that want a deep understanding

+### How-to

+Goal oriented documentations, recipes, for users that already have certain knowledge about sktime framework.

+* How-to create an AutoML pipeline
+* How-to tune hyperparameters
+* How-to create custom:
+    * forecasters
+    * classifiers
+    * regressors
+    * anomaly detectors
+* How-to benchmark different models

+### Reference

+Standard API reference

+### Explanation

+Explain motivation of choices, architecture design and different aspects of the library.

+* Why `y`, `X` and `fh` and not a single dataframe as data in the API?